hashicorp/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 * Provide a codified workflow to create infrastructure
 * Change and update existing infrastructure
 * Safely test changes using **`terraform plan`** in dry run mode
-* Integrate with application code workflows (Git, Azure DevOps, CI/CD tools)
+* Integrate with application code workflows (Git, CI/CD tools)

 ???
 **Terraform allows you to automate manual processes and build continuous integration or continuous delivery pipelines.
 Imagine you had a pipeline for creating hardened machine images.
 Perhaps you have another pipeline for testing your infrastructure build process.
 These might be chained to other CI/CD application pipelines where the application is deployed into your tested, hardened infrastructure.
 Think of API driven infrastructure builds, written in a simple langage everybody can use and understand.**